ibm-cloud-docs/discovery-data/sentence-classifier.md

 ## Applying a sentence classifier enrichment
 {: #sentence-classifier-apply}

 When you publish the sentence classifier, you specify the field where you want the sentence classifier to be applied.

-If you decide to apply the enrichment to different or more fields later, you can follow these steps to do so.
+To apply the enrichment to different or more fields later, complete the following steps:

 1. From the navigation panel, click **Manage collections**.
 1. Click to open the collection where you want to apply the enrichment.